 As an educated and well-travelled woman of Nigerian decent, raised in England, she has a unique perspective on women working in a male-dominated field, and she is eager to name names and point out the ignorant people from earlier on in her career.

 Yashere has a genuine and easy-going personality that is a pleasure to see on stage and her hour-and-a-half-long set is time well spent.

-For further information on Gina Yashere and future events visit here.
+For further information and future events visit Gina Yashere’s website here.